aleskucera/axion/docs/theory/numerical-solution.md

 \Delta\mathbf{q} - h\mathbf{G}\Delta\mathbf{u} = \mathbf{0} \quad \implies \quad \Delta\mathbf{q} = h\mathbf{G}\Delta\mathbf{u}
 \]

 This powerful relationship tells us that the change in configuration is determined by the change in velocity.
-We can now use this to eliminate \(\Delta\mathbf{q}\) from the entire system *for the purpose of the solve*.
+We can now use this to eliminate \(\Delta\mathbf{q}\) from the entire system *for the purpose of solving the problem*.

 Consider the linearization of a general constraint residual \(\mathbf{h_c}\), which depends on \(\mathbf{q}\), \(\mathbf{u}\), and \(\boldsymbol{\lambda}\):